Master’s in Psychology

 What Are Behavioral Psychology Master’s Programs?

-May 2020 Bureau of Labor Statistics salary and job growth figures for Psychologists represents national data, not school-specific information.
+U.S. Bureau of Labor Statistics, May 2024.
+Salary figures for Psychologists, Industrial-Organizational Psychologists, Clinical and Counseling Psychologists, Psychologists, all other, and School Psychologists reflect national data, not school-specific information.
 Conditions in your area may vary.
+Data accessed April 2026.